JohnQ00/JohnQ00/README.md

 Currently, learning a little bit of everything.

 - 💫 Always aiming at learning at all costs.
-- 🔭 I’m currently working as a developer on TATU.
+- 🔭 I’m currently working as a developer on TATU and on a project at EDGE.
 - 🌱 I’m currently learning almost everything, but mainly React Native | Python.
 - 🤔 I’m looking for help with back-end development, but front-end side of the force are welcome too.
 - 📫 How to reach me: [Email](jddcp@ic.ufal.br).